Chat with us, powered by LiveChat

 Location & Hotel

 The NABITA Annual Conference with Pre- and Post-Conference certification courses will be held at the Palm Beach County Convention Center, at 650 Okeechobee Blvd, West Palm Beach, FL 33401.
-Please note that the discounted room block has sold out at the Hilton West Palm Beach.
+Please note that the discounted room block has closed at the Hilton West Palm Beach.

 Palm Beach County Convention Center is approximately a 10-minute drive from the Palm Beach International Airport.
 A shuttle service runs daily on a loop to and from the airport from 7am-7pm.
 Once you exit baggage claim and walk to the center median, you will see a sign that says Hotel/Motel Shuttles.
 Pickups at the airport are on the :00 and :30, and departures from the hotel are on the :15 and :45.